DFE-Digital/dfe-job-descriptions/Software Developers/SoftwareDeveloper.md

  * Experience of good practices such as Test-Driven Development, CI/CD, and DevOps as well as modern development workflows, ideally using GitHub

-TODO (If Ruby else delete) A good knowledge of Unix-like operating systems such as Linux and Mac OS X.

  * Knowledge of good software design principles such  as OOD, SOLID and design patterns

  * Experience of RESTful API design and loosely coupled microservices architectures